pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Why do all these phase matter?
+- Why do all these phases matter?
   - I've noticed several patches being rejected because they do their work in the wrong phase.
     - There was a really cool temporal patch a few years ago that did nearly everything in the analysis phase.
 This quote is from that patch.
     - Early versions of the MERGE command patch were rejected with similar feedback.